ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 - Deny RDS actions that do not specify encryption flags
   - This SCP covers all RDS actions that support encryption and denies if the user does not specify encryption for the resource.

+### Lambda

+- Requires lambda functions to be deployed in a customer-managed VPC.
+  - Use this SCP with caution as you need to have enough IPs available in your subnets.
+In addition, if the lambda needs to reach out to the internet, you also need to configure outbound access in your VPC.